jeno5980515/interview/README.md

 * Explain REST.
 * Different between GET and POST.
 * Explain OAuth.
+* How to improve SEO?

 ## Front-end
 * How to (not) hide a mobile browser's address bar?
 * How to solve Browser Compatibility issues?
 * How to improve the perfornamce?
 * Explain event bubbling.
+* Event Bind and Event Delegate.
+* Explain AMP and RWD.
+* Talk about CORS.
+* CSS Animations vs Javascript Animations

 ## HTML
 * Talk about HTML5.
+* HTML5 Semantic

 ## CSS
 * How to center an element?
+* Talk about px, rem and em.
+* Box Model
+* Talk about position.
 * Explain pseudo elements
 * Difference between @import and link?
 * Talk about CSS3.